ei23com/diy-smart-home/DOCS/EN/docs/software/ollama.md

 [Ollama](https://ollama.ai/) allows you to run Large Language Models (LLMs) locally on your server.

 !!!tip "Personal Recommendation: llama-swap"
-    I personally use [llama-swap](llama-swap.md) instead of Ollama.
-It offers better performance, direct HuggingFace support, and finer control over models.
-However, Ollama is easier for beginners.
+    Personally, I use [llama-swap](llama-swap.md) instead of Ollama.
+It offers better performance, direct HuggingFace support, and finer control over the models.
+There are also indications that the Ollama developers are simply copying the work of the llama.cpp developers, and therefore features often appear later.
+However, Ollama is easier to get started with.
+I don't recommend it, though.

 ## Installation